Clarity of Thinking, Intuition and Knowing

 When we learn to let thoughts go, and let feelings go, and not attach or resist them, we watch many of those underlying energies and resistances dissolve, leaving us here and now, fully alert to all that is present with clarity.
 It is in this position, of not being ‘be-clouded’ by the past or fears, that we feel more of an intuitive ‘knowing’ about the moment.
 It is like being able to see the entire forest of information lying before you, as opposed to being stuck focused on one tree, which is the equivalent of being stuck in an old thinking pattern.
 Hence our ‘intuitive thinking’ operates in that moment and it seems that life becomes quite simple, it is easy to ‘know’ what to do in a given situation, and action is a natural outcome.
 We are in a flow in life.

 This state of experiencing, being more clearly present (having released old thought and feeling patterns and resistances that may have arisen), is akin to living the life of the very young child, who has yet to have had fearful and disturbing experiences hidden as conflicts within.
 So when a very young child falls, he cries if he’s hurt.
 He checks out his sore knee.
 After a few moments he gets up and is attracted to the next moment and joins in the fun with the other kids playing again.
 He has experienced everything directly, but he’s not stuck in the ‘fall or hurt’.
 He experiences and moves on.
 He intuitively knows the knee is OK and continues on.
-However, given several years of conditioning with experiences, added to by parents who have opinions about situations, the same older child might cry hysterically, holding his knee, waiting for attention from an adult, and not moving on.
+However, given several years of conditioning with experiences, added to by parents who have opinions and reaction about situations, the same older child might cry hysterically, holding his knee, waiting for attention from an adult, and not moving on.
 It all depends on what unconscious meaning has been stored about pain, hurt, injury, body, etc., over the years of learning about life.

 If we become an adult who is reacting particularly strongly to injury, where others may deal with the same situation rather differently and quietly, it would be useful to use releasing of thoughts, memories resistances and feelings about injury.
 As the reactive patterns are realized, then beliefs and behaviours that had been ‘locked in’ unconsciously about injury can dissolve.
 The person can begin to deal with injury more ‘normally’, without exaggerated emotional patterns.